Persian wine: Legends and myths

 According to Iranian legend, wine was discovered by a girl despondent over her rejection by the king.
 The girl decided to commit suicide by drinking the spoiled residue left by rotting table grapes.
 Instead of poisoning the girl, the fermented must caused her to pass out to awaken the next morning with the realization that life was worth living.
 She reported back to the king her discovery of the intoxicating qualities of the spoiled grape juice and was rewarded for her find.

+Historical Foundations

+Archaeological findings have been collected in different ways including wine-making equipment or buildings and structures, pottery residues analysis, faunal remains, rock-cut dwellings including artefacts and artistic scenes of feasting and celebrations, drinking vessels, goblets, and cups, and elite burials.
+Some notable sites with these findings are listed here.